top of page

 Kate McInnes

 My work is grounded in a steadfast commitment to justice and the belief that the inherent dignity of every human being deserves protection.
-It is deeply important to me that my clients know they can expect not only tireless legal advocacy, but also warmth, compassion, respect, and unwavering support throughout their pursuit of accountability and justice.
+It is important to me that my clients know they can expect not only tireless legal advocacy, but also warmth, compassion, respect, and unwavering support throughout their pursuit of accountability and justice.

 Please note that, in addition to my work at Arendt Chambers, I am licensed as a public defender with Legal Aid BC, focusing on the representation of persons with disabilities, and a roster lawyer with Community Legal Assistance Society's Stand Informed program for survivors of sexual assault.
 Requests for counsel must be made through these respective organisations.